-What do you do with pastors kids gone wild?
-Why do children of ministry staff fall away from their faith?
+What do you do with a pastors’ kid who has gone wild?
+Why do children of ministry staff so commonly fall away from their faith?

 Do you know what the Kings of Leon, Marvin Gaye, the Jonas Brothers, Condoleeza Rice, Phil Jackson, Denzel Washington, Daniel Tosh, Jessica Simpson, Aretha Franklin, Arsenio Hall, Anne Heche, and Katy Perry all have in common?

-They’re all ministers’ kids, commonly known as “PKs” (short for “preacher’s kid”).
+They’re all ministers’ kids, commonly known as “PKs” (short for “pastors’ kid”).

 Pop singer Katy Perry is currently one of the highest-profile ministers’ kids in the country.
 Katy was born to Keith and Mary Hudson, ministers who travel the world sharing the gospel.
 Katy traveled with her parents and began singing in church at age 9.
 Their home had strict guidelines, and Katy had limited exposure to secular music.
 Katy continued to sing gospel music through her teen years but then moved to Los Angeles to pursue a career in secular music.
 She rose to fame in 2008 with her hit single “I Kissed a Girl.”
 She has experienced great success, having sold over 11 million albums and 81 singles worldwide (as of 2013), making her one of the best-selling artists of all time.

 But while her career has gone uphill, her faith in Jesus has gone downhill.
 In an interview with Marie Claire magazine, she said, “I don’t believe in a heaven or a hell or an old man sitting on a throne.
 I believe in a higher power bigger than me because that keeps me accountable.”
-To GQ magazine she said, “I believe in a lot of astrology.
+She told even more to GQ magazine.
+She said, “I believe in a lot of astrology.
 I believe in aliens.
-I look up into the stars and I imagine: How self-important are we to think that we are the only life-form?”
+When I look up into the stars and I imagine: How self-important are we to think that we are the only life-form?”

 When it comes to ministers’ kids straying from the faith, Katy isn’t alone.
 A whopping 40 percent of ministers’ kids have gone through a period in which they significantly questioned heir faith, according to a recent report from Barna.
 The study also shows that 33 percent of ministers’ kids are no longer in church and 7 percent no longer consider themselves Christians.